coleifer/peewee/docs/peewee/sqlite_ext.rst

         Uses the `json_array_length <https://www.sqlite.org/json1.html#jarraylen>`_
         function from the json1 extension.

-    .. py:method:: children()
+    .. method:: children()

         Table-valued function that exposes the direct descendants of a JSON object at the given location.
-See also :py:meth:`JSONField.children`.
+See also :meth:`JSONField.children`.

-    .. py:method:: tree()
+    .. method:: tree()

         Table-valued function that exposes all descendants, recursively, of a JSON object at the given location.
-See also :py:meth:`JSONField.tree`.
+See also :meth:`JSONField.tree`.

-.. py:class:: JSONBField(json_dumps=None, json_loads=None, ...)
+.. class:: JSONBField(json_dumps=None, json_loads=None, ...)

     Field-class suitable for use with data stored on-disk in ``jsonb`` format (available starting Sqlite 3.45.0).
 This field-class should be used with